lee-lindley/plsql_utilities/README.md

-We comply with RFC4180 on CSV format (for what it is worth) while also handling the mentioned common variants like backwacked quotes and backwacked separators in non-double quoted fields that Excel produces.
+We comply with RFC4180 on CSV format (for what it is worth) while also handling the mentioned common variants like backwacked quotes and backwacked separators in non-double quoted fields.

 See https://www.loc.gov/preservation/digital/formats/fdd/fdd000323.shtml